Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 his 'EJM' logo.
 The main difference was that he wanted his logo in the centre-top of the page and not the left.
 For added consistency, all the pages in the site will have the navigation layout identical.

+Whilst building the site, I became aware that it looked very basic and not very modern, so after consulting with Ewan we decided to add a background picture to the home page and change the menu and navgation to fixed position so that the rest of the page would scroll whilst the background and menu stayed the same.
+These effect were successful and liked by Ewan so we decided to use the same effects accross all four pages.

 ## FEATURES

 Nine main things were identified as the features that Ewan wanted on his website.
 These were: